koreinnovations/apachesolr/README.txt

 Download the latest Solr 1.4.x or 3.x release (e.g. 1.4.1 or 3.4.0) from:
 http://www.apache.org/dyn/closer.cgi/lucene/solr/

+Apache Lucene 3.1, 3.2 or 3.3, have a possible index corruption bug on server crash or power loss (LUCENE-3418), so Solr  3.4.0 is preferred.

 Unpack the tarball somewhere not visible to the web (not in your webserver docroot and not inside of your Drupal directory).